niktheblak/Shreddit/README.md

 - We are relying on Reddit admin words that they do not store edits, deleted posts are still stored in the database they are merely inaccessible to the public.

-## Donate

-A few people have asked about donating so here's a Bitcoin address, any amount is appreciated, spread amongst recent contributors and if there's enough interest a web service may be on the horizon! `1PbeYK7FonjVmgWxf4ieKmvwtomZR1K1Qu`